jsbueno/pyllrp/README.md

-Initial implemention of RRLP RFID protocol in pure Python
+Initial implemention of LLRP RFID protocol in pure Python
 =========================================================